ESG 2024 In Numbers - Global Infrastructure Partners

 tonnes of CO2e avoided through renewable energy2

-of portfolio companies are on track to achieve their GHG emission targets4,5
+of portfolio companies are on track to achieve their decarbonization targets4,5

 green financing across the GIP portfolio6

-Approximately $18bn invested and/or committed in renewables.7 Current ownership interests in 21 GW of operating renewable assets, royalty interests in 23 GW of operating / construction projects and ~176 GW under construction or in development assets8
+Over $19bn invested and/or committed in renewables.7 Current ownership interests in ~25 GW of operating renewable assets, royalty interests in ~23 GW of operating projects and ~181 GW under construction or in development assets8

 Social